Skip to content

 At UK enterprises with mature applicant tracking systems (Workday, SuccessFactors, Greenhouse, Taleo), CV pre-screen rejection rates run roughly 60-75% before any human review.
 The dominant rejection reasons: insufficient keyword overlap with the JD, formatting that breaks ATS parsing (two-column layouts, image-based CVs), or missing required fields the ATS flags as disqualifying.

 Implication: writing CVs that pass UK ATS systems is a different skill from writing CVs that impress humans.
-Both matter, in that order.
+Both matter, in that order — see what UK recruiters score on a CV for the full breakdown.
+What the ATS actually does (and doesn’t do) on a UK CV: how the ATS really works.

 7. UK salary band ceilings are typically 15-25% above the advertised midpoint